cambiumteam/pinning_service/README.md

 ## Features

-This application provides services to support use-cases that need to provide verifiable supporting data for credit classes, projects, and credit batches that are created and managed using the ecocredit module on Regen Ledger.
+This application provides services to add supporting data for credit classes, projects, and credit batches that are created and managed using the ecocredit module on Regen Ledger.

 For more information see the [Data module](https://docs.regen.network/modules/data/) and [Concepts](https://docs.regen.network/modules/data/01_concepts.html) documentation.

 ### Pinning service

-The pinning service faciliates the processing and anchoring RDF graph data on-chain:
+The pinning service facilitates the processing and anchoring RDF graph data on-chain:

 - A JSON-LD document is sent to the pinning service where it is canonicalized and procssed into a [Content Hash](https://docs.regen.network/modules/data/01_concepts.html#content-hash).
 - The content hash is [anchored](https://docs.regen.network/modules/data/01_concepts.html#anchor) on-chain to provide "secure timestamping".